🚀 Getting Started with Python for Selenium Automation – Installations, Setup & Best Practices (Beginner Guide)

 (Search "Blog 1: What is Automation Testing" on this site to read it)

 Now that we’re aligned with the “why”, let’s dive into the how.
+Cause we crave for practice rather than theory:

 This post will walk you through: